swoyamrajbhandari/PichinchaBank_RD/Final-Submissions/Requirements Document/PichinchaBank-RequirementsDocument.md

 * **Increase Customer Base by 20% in Eight Months:** Through increasing Customer and employee satisfaction by 50%, the Customer base of Pichincha Bank can be increased by 20% within eight months.

 ## 2.5 **Product Vision Statement**
-The International Bank Transfer System provides customers the ability to perform international transfers via the existing Pichincha Bank web and mobile applications without the need to meet with a bank employee in person.
-The system will provide customers the ability to add and store international contacts to which funds can be transferred, as well as provide a digital interface for completing the RTA form, allowing customers to submit the required information to complete an international transfer remotely.
+The International Bank Transfer System provides Customers the ability to perform international transfers via the existing Pichincha Bank web and mobile applications without the need to meet with a bank employee in person.
+The system will provide Customers the ability to add and store international contacts to which funds can be transferred, as well as provide a digital interface for completing the RTA form, allowing Customers to submit the required information to complete an international transfer remotely.
 The functionality of the system also extends to bank employees, providing a review and processing portal for handling international transfer requests created by a Customer.
 By providing an alternative to in person, paper form international transfers, the International Bank Transfer System aims to direct 80% of the international transfer Customer base to a Pichincha Bank application, thus freeing Teller resources for tasks requiring in person support.

 # 3.0 Scope and Limitations